 foo_parallel1(x) = tcollect(log(a) for a in x)

 OhMyThreads additionally provides multithreaded counterparts to reduce and mapreduce, respectively referred to as treduce and tmapreduce.
-These functions automatically manage the race conditions inherent in reductions, also addressing performance issues such as false sharing.
-Unlike tmap, they can achieve optimal performance without the need to explicitly specify an output type.
+These functions automatically handle the inherent race conditions arising in reductions.
+They also address performance issues such as false sharing.
+Unlike tmap, these functions are capable of achieving optimal performance without the need to explicitly specify an output type.

 x = rand(1_000_000)